Ceterai/Ceterai.github.io/MyEnternia/Wiki/Asirai'sPotential/README.md

 # Asirai's Potential

 Damages nearby enemies with electricity and gives you 20% electric resistance.
+Alta:

 ## Parameters